Klienshey22/klienshey22/Readme.md

-# Active Directory Simulation – CyberTech Solutions
+# Active Directory Simulation – Adex Technologies

 This project is the deployment of a Windows Server Domain Controller (Active Directory) for a company called **Adex Technologies**.
 It includes domain setup, client configuration, OU design, group policies, and access control in an enterprise environment.